partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 ### `constructor(party: Party)`

-We pass you a `Party` object, which gives you access to the server state, such as storage, connections, id, and more.
+The `Party` object gives you access to the server state, such as storage, connections, id, and more.

-For example.
+For example:

 ```ts
 const messages = (await this.party.storage.get<string[]>("messages")) ?? [];
 const message = `There are ${messages.length} messages in ${party.id}`;

 for (const conn in party.getConnections()) {
   if (conn.id !== sender.id) {
     conn.send(message);